 - Cooking spatula (to flip the pancakes)

-But even if you don't have it like me, you can still make amazing fluffy souffle pancakes with the simple non-stick pan.
+But even if you don't have it like me, you can still make amazing fluffy souffle pancakes with a simple non-stick pan or skillet.
 You'll just need to pay closer attention to the temperature.
-(I'll cover all about it in the post!)
+(I'll cover it all in the post!)

 Making the pancake batter